Adjoint representations of black box groups ${\rm PSL}_2(\mathbb{F}_q)$: Coordinatization and a construction of a black box field

 \subsection{Square roots in $\KK$}

-Given an element $x \in \KK$, a number of polynomial time Las Vegas algorithms allow us to find a square root of $x$ in $\KK$, if it exists.
-In our context, the most suitable appears to be Ozdemir's singular elliptic curve algorithm \cite{ozdemir13.5613}.
+Given an element $\bx{x} \in \KK$, a number of polynomial time Las Vegas algorithms allow us to find a square root of $\bx{x}$ in $\KK$, if it exists.
+In our context, the Tonelli-Shanks algorithm, Lemma~\ref{lm:Tonelli-Shanks}, is suitable for our purposes since the multiplicative group $\KK^*$ of $\KK$ is isomorphic to a torus in $\XX$ and inherits the global exponent from $\XX$.